PythonRSAS/pythonrsas.github.io/_posts/2022-06-29-1-hash-tables.md

 Hash function maps keys to array indices.

-Hash codes are integers that are array indices.
+Hash codes or hash values are **integers** that are array indices that are used during a dictionary lookup quickly.

 Compare with binary search trees (BSTs), hash tables are more efficient in access (find), insert and delete, as long as we have a good hash function.
 * Time complexity: find, insert, and delete all in $$O(1)$$ time if we have a good hash function.